marcintreder/relevel-landing-page/src/pages/blog/pain-from-the-neck-to-shoulder-causes-and-how-to-fight-it-off-with-these-5-stretches-at-your-desk.md

 ---
 templateKey: blog-post
 title: Pain from the Neck to Shoulder.
-Causes and 5 Helpful Stretches to Do at Your Desk
+Causes and 5 Helpful Stretches.
 description: Pain from the neck to shoulder is very common if you spent hours in front of a computer.
 Learn how where does it come from and how you can minimize it with helpful stretches at your desk.